vivek1376/passwdgroup_parser/README.md

 ### *Parse ```passwd``` & ```group``` files on a linux system, prepare json object and dump to stdout*

 #### Script behavior:
 - By default, only supplementary groups are added for each user.
-This behavior can be overridden by adding switch ```--include_primary_group```, in which case primary group too, will be added. ***Note, that in this case, if a group is both a primary as well as a secondary group for a user, duplication for the group entry will be avoided.*** See [link](https://ubuntuforums.org/showthread.php?t=1688174) for explanation on primary/supplementary groups
+This behavior can be overridden by adding switch ```--include_primary_group```, in which case primary group too, will be added. ***Note, that in this case, if a group is both a primary as well as a secondary group for a user, duplication for the group entry will be avoided.*** See [link](https://ubuntuforums.org/showthread.php?t=1688174) for explanation on primary / supplementary groups
-- A weak validation for each line in ```passwd``` & ```group``` files, is perfomed using regex matching - *doesn't check for malformed password entries*
+- A weak validation for each line in ```passwd``` & ```group``` files, is performed using regex matching - *doesn't check for malformed password entries*
 - Other validations are performed: username & group name must be unique
 #### Steps:
 - Download script ```passwdgroup_parser.py``` on a linux system